History of HR and the CIPD

 Around the mid-80s, the term ‘human resource management’ arrived from the USA.
 The term ‘human resources’ is an interesting one: it seemed to suggest that employees were an asset or resource-like machines, but at the same time HR also appeared to emphasise employee commitment and motivation.

-The history of human resource development (HRD)
+The history of learning and development (L&D)

 Emphasis on training really grew in the latter part of the 19th century when concern grew that compared with other industrial nations (notably Germany) Britain’s labour force was of a poor standard, leading to a lack of competitiveness, a theme which would re-emerge continually during the 20th century.